 How is scrotal swelling treated in a child?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.

 Depending on the cause of your child’s scrotal swelling, treatment may include:

 - Surgery.
 For testicular torsion, your child will often need emergency surgery to save the testicle.
-Your child may also need surgery if he has a severe injury to the testicle.
-He may need emergency surgery if a hernia is trapped or strangulated.
+Your child may also need surgery if they have a severe injury to the testicle.
+Emergency surgery may be needed if a hernia is trapped or strangulated.
 If the hernia is not trapped, the healthcare provider often recommends elective surgery.
-Testicular cancer often requires surgery.
+Testicular cancer also requires surgery.

 - Medicine.
-If your child has a bacterial infection, he will be given antibiotic medicine.
-Testicular cancer in boys responds well to cancer medicines.
+If your child has a bacterial infection, they will be given antibiotic medicine.
+Testicular cancer responds well to cancer medicines.
 But it may also require radiation treatment.

 - Watching over time.
 Your child may not need treatment for conditions such as minor injury, mumps, a small hernia, hydrocele, idiopathic swelling, or Henoch-Schönlein purpura.
 Many of these can be watched to see if they go away on their own.
 The healthcare provider may give your child pain medicine and medicine to reduce swelling while watching for some of these conditions.

 Talk with your child’s healthcare providers about the risks, benefits, and possible side effects of all treatments.